aksh98md/EmbeddedSystemsF20/index.md

     In a loop:

-        read frame of picture using the cap.read() method from openCV library
+        Read frame of picture using the cap.read() method from openCV library

-        display image using cv2.rectable() method, it takes in the image, start_point coordinate, end_point coordinate, color in form of a tuple, and thickness
+        Display image using cv2.rectable() method, it takes in the image, start_point coordinate, end_point coordinate, color in form of a tuple, and thickness

-        handle region on interest
+        Handle region on interest

-            resize and change color to greyscale using cv2.resize() and cv2.cvtColor()
+            Resize and change color to greyscale using cv2.resize() and cv2.cvtColor()

-            make black and white for better predition
+            Make black and white for better predition

             In this binarization

-                if the grey scale value is greater than the set-threshold-value, we set the color to the maximun grey (white)
+                If the grey scale value is greater than the set-threshold-value, we set the color to the maximun grey (white)

-                if the value is less than the set-threshold-value, we set colot to zero (black)
+                If the value is less than the set-threshold-value, we set colot to zero (black)

-        resize resulting image
+        Resize resulting image

-        predict using the model.predict() method
+        Predict using the model.predict() method

-        sort for printing
+        Sort for printing

 Explanation to some of the main functions used from openCV library are: